BUDGET TRAVEL TIPS

 Escaping for a long weekend can be the best, right?
 But these tragic—and totally avoidable!—blunders can turn your quick getaway into "get me outta here!"
 Here, eight things to know before you go.

-Not that long ago we asked you if it would be worth flying six hours to a destination if you only had four nights to spend there.
-And we were surprised when the majority of you said yes!
-So the next question is: how do you make the most of a short break?
+When Budget Travel asked whether it would be worth flying six hours to a destination if you only had four nights to spend there, we were surprised when the majority of you said yes!
+So the next question is: How do you make the most of a short break?
 We consulted travel experts and real travelers to get their tips for making a long weekend holiday just as much fun—and just as satisfying—as a weeklong vacation.
 The surprising thing?
 Our go-to advice for saving on hotels and airfare when on vacation could actually ruin your short trip.